JuanDBta/met-art-app/README.md

 # 📖 MET Art App <a name="about-project"></a>

-**[MET Art App]** This Mobile App connects the user with the Metropolitan Art Museum of New York API in order to search your favorite artists and display its paintings.
+**[MET Art App]** This Mobile App connects the user with the Metropolitan Art Museum of New York API and display NINETEENTH CENTURY TOP ARTISTS.
+When you click an artists image you can access to all their paintings available in MET with main details like title, year of creation and medium.
+My Collection is an additional feature that allows you to select your favorite paintings and store it.
 Built with REACT & REDUX, is my Capstone Project for Module 3.
+You can check the MET APi in this URL https://metmuseum.github.io/#search.

 ## 🛠 Built With <a name="built-with"></a>
 1- REACT<br>